Aaltuj/VxFormGenerator/README.md

 ### Initialize

-Open the `Startup.cs` and add one of the following usage statements:
+Copy one of the following usage statements:

 ###### Plain components